quintel/documentation/docs/api/custom-curves.md

 ### Curve keys

 The API allows you to customise a number of curves used by the model's hourly calculations, such as interconnector price curves, capacity curves, and demand profiles.
 The full range of allowed keys and curve types can be found [in this configuration file](https://github.com/quintel/etsource/blob/production/config/user_curves.yml).
-Each key in the YAML document matches a curve `key` accepted by ETEngine.
+Each key in the YAML document matches a curve `key` accepted by the API.
 For example:

 * `electric_buses`
 * `interconnector_1_price`